-A key in achieving this is the management of the front yard which fundamentally should be treated as a buffer between the public and private realms rather than as an amenity or living space for residents.
-When this occurs, the demand for high front fences will follow to provide a private playing / recreational space.
+A key in achieving this is the management of the front yard w', ich fundamentally should be treated as a buffer between the public and private realms rather than as an amenity or living space or a sidents.
+When this occurs, the demand for high front fence will forlow to provide a private playing / recreational space.

-The street also offers numerous advantages in helping to integrate medium density housing into environments particularly when at the interface of existing, conventional residential land uses.
-Fronting the street provides a clear and ample area of outlook without risking dominance effects on side neighbours that can create consenting difficulties where outlook includes a neighbour's outdoor living space.
+The street also offers numerous advantages in the integrate medium density housing into environments particularly when at the interface of existing, conventional residential and uses.
+Fronting the street provides a clear and ample area of our own without risking dominance effects on side neighbors that an unate consenting difficulties where outlook actudes a neighbor's outdoor living space.

-It can also help to consolidate available open space into its most usable form.
-An effective and strong frontage in medium density housing can free up land to the back that can be used as a recreational garden of a size equivalent to that provided in conventional 1/4 acre settings.
+It can also help to consolidate avai ole open space into its most usable form.
+An effective and using frontage in medium density housing can free up land to the back that can be used as a recreational garden of a size equivalent to that provided in conventional 1/4 acre settings.
 This land is lost when a dwelling is placed towards the centre of a site.